We reserve the right to change the rules at any time.

 - 2 points for other valid hits (valid strike to a limb or cut/slice to torso)

-- One handed strikes- outside a grapple can only score 2 points (longsword only).
+- One handed strikes- outside a grapple can only score one point less than equivalent strike, performed with two hands (i.e. 2 points for strike to head or thrust to body, 1 point everything else) (longsword only).
 During a grapple (ie. while using the other hand to control the opponent) score fully as above.

 For rapier and dagger :